 Sure enough, the bottle was nearly empty.
-I turned the bottle in my hand, reading the label mentioning the side-effects: “Drowsiness, dizziness, blurred vision, upset stomach, nausea, nervousness, constipation, or dry mouth/nose/throat…” it read.
+I turned it over in my hand, reading the label mentioning the side-effects: “Drowsiness, dizziness, blurred vision, upset stomach, nausea, nervousness, constipation, or dry mouth/nose/throat…” it read.

 I snorted.
 “You forgot to add, ‘serious nightmares’ to the list, stupid pills,” I murmured.

-I put the cap back on, then went to set I back on the shelf.
-I froze when I spotted something else in the cabinet I hadn’t noticed earlier.
+I put the cap back on, then went to set it back on the shelf.
+I froze when I spotted something else I hadn’t noticed earlier.
 The pill bottle fell from my hand as I leaned closer towards the cabinet, scarcely believing my eyes.

 There, carved into the back of the cabinet, behind where the Nyquil had been, was written: “Sweet dreams are not made of these. ~A.”